"Spreadsheets? Where we're going, we don't need spreadsheets."

 - 81% expect that Bring Your Own Device (BYOD) will become even more common in the workplace.

-To stay ahead of marketing trends, it's important to stop hiring for outdated jobs and evaluate your current marketing landscape.
+To stay ahead of marketing trends, it's important to stop hiring for outdated jobs and evaluate your current marketing landscape for remote work hiring.
 Start looking at where there are gaps in your marketing organization and what skill sets will keep you ahead of the game or differentiate your company from the competition.

 Where can I find all the assets associated with that one campaign?
 What was that one blog post related to user experience?
 Do we have a use case on IT teams?
 These questions commonly hit random people throughout the marketing team and eventually become a game of telephone and email threads.
 When sales has a hot opportunity, they need assets ASAP.
 Hiring a content historian to wrangle and archive all your content and categorize them by tying them to a related project or use case can be invaluable to an organization.
 Plus, having a single point person who can inform you what pieces you have or don't have is a huge boon.